egnor/pivid/doc/script.md

 or supplied as a file to [`pivid_play --script`](running.md#pivid_play).

 A new play script may be sent to the server at any time.
-You choose whether to send only short term "scene" instructions and update the script as needed, or send entire long term sequences.
+You choose whether to send only short term instructions and revise the script periodically, or send long sequences and only revise if necessary.

-Play scripts may also include content preloading directives, anticipating content updated scripts may use (see the
+Play scripts may also include content preloading directives, anticipating content you might use in upcoming scripts (see the [architecture overview](architecture.md)).
-[architecture overview](architecture.md)).

 ## Play script JSON format